The Erawan Group is managed on

 the principle of good corporate governance

-The Board of Directors has announced a Corporate Governance (CG) Policy with commitment to pursue our business on the CG principle on the basis of legal compliance, integrity and the Code of Conduct where information is disclosed with a transparency and internal control system and mechanism is put in place to reassure confidence among shareholders, financial institutions, business partners and all stakeholders.
+The Board of Directors has determined a Corporate Governance (CG) Policy with commitment to pursue our business in accordance with the principles of good corporate governance, emphasize legal compliance, integrity and adherence to the Code of Conduct where information is disclosed with a transparency, robust internal control system and a strong check and balance mechanism are in place to enhance confidence among shareholders, financial institutions, business partners and all stakeholders by adopting the Corporate Governance Code, recognized as the standard in Thailand.
+The key principle of CG code are as follows:

 Corporate Governance can be divided into eight areas as follows: